hlship/dialog-tool/skein-ui/README.md

 - `npm run dev`

-This starts a local server (on an arbitrary port) to server the development version of the UI; this UI will update as source code changes are made.
+This starts a local server (on an arbitrary port) to serve the development version of the UI; this UI will update as source code changes are made.

-It expects the API server (the Clojure or Babshka API server) on port 10140.
+It expects the API server (the Clojure or Babshka API server) to be running on port 10140.

 ## Build Deploy